wingice/wingice.github.com/_posts/life/2014-03-20-my-blog-on-wordpress.md

 ---
 {% include JB/setup %}

-I used to write [blogs](http://strikespace.wordpress.com).
-Recently I found it still online. :-).
+I used to write [blogs](http://strikespace.wordpress.com) on Wordpress.com.
+But I stopped updating for a long, long time, :-(.

-It is wonderful, I got my old posts back.
+Recently I found it still online. :-).It is wonderful!, I'm glad that I got my old posts back...